Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 **OS**

-The OS tag specifies which operating system and architecture the module was created for.
-Naturally, different operating systems require different code to be run to get the desired results.
+The OS tag indicates the target operating system and architecture for which the module was designed.
+Since different operating systems require distinct code execution methods, this tag ensures compatibility with the intended environment.

 **Service**

-The Service tag refers to the vulnerable service that is running on the target machine.
-For some modules, such as the auxiliary or post ones, this tag can refer to a more general activity such as gather, referring to the gathering of credentials, for example.
+The Service tag identifies the vulnerable service running on the target machine.
+However, for certain modules (e.g., auxiliary or post), this tag may represent a broader action—such as _gather_—which refers to activities like credential collection.

-**Service**
+**Name**

-Finally, the Name tag explains the actual action that can be performed using this module created for a specific purpose.
+The Name tag describes the module's core function—the specific action it performs for its intended purpose.

 </details>